Back to blog

 """

-Execute a RAG query with full four-layer security:
+Execute a RAG query with the four-layer model:

-Layer 1: Validate user query (blocks direct injection)
+Layer 1: Validate the user query (blocks direct injection)

-Layer 2: Validate retrieved chunks (handled by postprocessor)
+Layer 2: Validate retrieved chunks (handled by the postprocessor)

-Layer 3 & 4: Safe context assembly and output (LlamaIndex handles)
+Layers 3 and 4: Safe context assembly and output (LlamaIndex + your prompt)

 """

-# Layer 1: Validate user query before retrieval
+# Layer 1: Validate the user query before retrieval

 query_result = validate_text(user_query)